Leadership Team and Governors

 Board and Executive Committee Roles

-• Reviewing and maintaining appropriate bylaws that conform to the CIS Code of Ethics.
+• Reviewing bylaws to ensure they meet the CIS Code of Ethics

-• Having primary responsibility for the preservation of capital assets and endowments.
+• Taking primary responsibility for the school’s capital assets and endowments

 Loading